vtex/vtex-courses/courses/service/04_clients-analytics/en.md

 ## Analytics client

-In this course, it will be necessary to create a client that will be used to get information regarding product's number of views.
+In this course, it will be necessary to create a client that will be used to get information regarding the product's number of views.
 The client that will be created will make a REST request in which it'll retrieve information about product views.
 This client needs to have a function that will be used on a handler for a specific route and this is how it can be tested.

 ## Implementing the analytics client and testing it